Updated July 8, 2020

 Many people in our fold are at higher risk, by virtue of their age, their compromised immunity, or other issues.
 Even if you are not at risk yourself, diligently adhering to these preventative measures could save lives.

-CDSS is recommending that in-person participatory art events originally scheduled through the end of August be suspended or cancelled.
+CDSS is recommending that all in-person participatory dance events originally scheduled through the end of 2020 be suspended or cancelled.
+It may be necessary to extend this period.
+For those organizing no-contact, socially distant music or song events, we recommend outdoor or open-air settings only.

 - Add your online music or dance event to our calendar!
 Be sure to choose Online Events in the Categories box and add your event URL in the Extra Info box.